klauste/ShortestPathToVisibility/README.md

 # Pairwise Visibility Problem
-This project was written as part of my Master of Science thesis.
+This project was written as part of my Master's thesis in Computer Science.
 It implements an algorithm in C++ to solve the pair-wise visibility problem presented in the article [On Romeo and Juliet Problems: Minimizing Distance-to-Sight](https://ui.adsabs.harvard.edu/abs/2019arXiv190601114A).

 The project has three sub-projects: